nrwl/nx/docs/shared/migration/migration-angular.md

 - The `nx`, `@nrwl/workspace` and `prettier` packages will be installed.
 - An `nx.json` file will be created in the root of your workspace.
-- For an Angular 15+ repo, the `angular.json` file is split into separate `project.json` files for each project.
+- For an Angular 14+ repo, the `angular.json` file is split into separate `project.json` files for each project.

 After the process completes, you can continue using the same `serve/build/lint/test` commands you are used to.

-**Note:** The changes will be slightly different for Angular 14 and lower.
+**Note:** The changes will be slightly different for Angular 13 and lower.

-## Transforming an Angular CLI workspace to an Integrated Nx Monorepo
+## Migrating to an Integrated Nx Monorepo

 To take advantage of Nx's monorepo features provided by Nx and the Nx Angular plugin, you can also perform a migration from an Angular CLI to an Integrated Nx Monorepo with the command: